RyanBeckett/blog/_posts/blog/2015-07-15-constants-and-variables.markdown

 var age: Int = 19
 ```

-Copy and paste the above code into a playground.
+Now copy and paste the above code into a playground or [click here][SS1] to use Swift Stub.
 Below it try and change the value of livingIn and placeOfBirth to your age, mobile number or anything that has a number.
 Eg:

 ```
 livingIn = 09883657496